"The enormous let-down of such a hugely anticipated game as

-With its customer base eroded by inferior technology, Atari racked up nearly a half-billion
+With its customer base eroded by inferior technology, Atari racked up nearly half a billion dollars'

 - A similar problem occurred with software development.
 Companies could produce games for these systems without much cost; since they figured all video games would sell regardless of quality, poor titles from dozens of hastily-created upstarts flooded the market.
 Non-video game companies (like Quaker Oats) produced thinly-disguised commercials for their products, such as Chase the Chuck Wagon (Purina) and The Kool-Aid Man.
 As the Crash started, these companies died off first.

 - As console makers and game developers went out of business, retailers had to deal with their own problem: a stockroom full of unsold products that they couldn't return.
 Stores offered massive discounts on this hardware in an attempt to salvage something from the Crash, which caused the market for higher-priced new games to shrink in the face of large amounts of budget-priced crap.
 Speaking of crap...

 - Consumers had no real way to discern good games from bad ones.
 The Internet existed as a military and academic research project at this time and video game magazines didn't really appear on newsstands, so most buyers had only screenshots and box text to tell them anything at all about the game.
 Since these almost always lied to to get people to buy the game, consumers soon felt once-bitten twice-shy.
 A few stores had demo stations set up for potential consumers, but those didn't really help.